hanyasakr123/All-in-good-Waste/README.md

 - Image Processing: Pictures using the Raspberry Pi camera is taken and sent back to the terminal for processing

 # Hardware Components
-- Raspberry Pi (including breadboard, push buttons to activate sortor and camera, jumper wired to connect push buttons to motor)
+- Raspberry Pi (including breadboard, push buttons to activate sortor and camera, jumper wires to connect push buttons to motor)
 - Camera Board
 - Motor to move trash to its proper bin
 - SD Card